nicfv/Me/docs/blog/posts/2022-06-07-name-availability.md

 combos = 21 * 5 * 21 = 2205
 ```

 As for passwords, 3C is still not enough - even with the introduction of 10 special characters.
+Modern computers are simply too fast and would crack 3C passwords in an instant.

 ```
 length(alphabet) = 2 * 26 + 10 + 10 = 72